Client?

 If a staff member is on leave, make sure they don’t have to respond to work calls or emails.
 Short of an emergency, an employee should never have to deal with work-related issues on their days off.

 Finally, you could also include a gym or fitness membership in your benefits package.
-Encouraging workers to stay physically and mentally healthy outside of work will increase productivity, boost their performance and improve job satisaction.
+Encouraging workers to stay physically and mentally healthy outside of work will increase productivity, boost their performance and improve job satisfaction.

 How can Employsure help?